Bitverbieger/SurvivorMissions/README.md

 * Ability to change module and mission settings processed by the SurvivorMissionModule

 ## How it works
-SurvivorMissions is a mod that covers the requirements of current community servers for enhanced multiplayer gameplay and combining other mods with SurvivorMissions by implementing their objects/items in the missions.
+SurvivorMissions is a mod that covers the requirements of current community servers for enhanced multiplayer gameplay and allows a combination with other mods by implementing their objects/items in the missions, to extend the player experience based on all loaded mods of your server.
 SurvivorMissions comes with a module called SMM (SurvivorMissionModule).
 SMM is loaded by the Survivor Events Manager (SEM) who is able to load other modules from my project as they are published and checks the validity of the missions and the server file paths.
 It also can check all the mission locations if a static map building is defined as a mission building and printing advanced mission debugging information, if configured in settings.

 SMM has a defined interface to interact with the mission instances.
 All self created missions must use its interface, defined as methods in your mission.
 It randomly selects a mission from the cached data of the "Events World Data" (EWD) file excluding last 2 mission types and mission locations.
 In the EWD are all missions listed in an array of 2 several data types, the event name and the position of the mission.
 Positions can be outdoor (rallye point) or a building position in the "WorldSpace" of the loaded terrain.
 After selecting it starts and activates the selected mission, the mission timer, the mission zone trigger and the mission messenger (radio transmition).
 All the parameters are changed by the instance when a action is fired like the mission zone entry of a player or his found of the mission target.
 Missions could also be extended, which means that a secondary mission target is applied (e.g. Find & Deliver).